theNewDynamic/oregonsadventurecoast.com/content/blog/and-the-winners-of-the-2023-claw-some-crab-cake-bake-off-are.md

 You might have heard our announcement last spring about **Oregon's Adventure Coast**’s first-ever [<u>"Claw-some" Crab Cake Bake-Off</u>](https://www.oregonsadventurecoast.com/crab-cake-bake-off/).
 The inaugural cake-baking competition invited amateur and professional bakers to create a crab-inspired cake (bakery cakes, NOT actual crab dishes) for a chance to win a complimentary two-night stay on Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston, with lodging, activities and some delicious dining options.
 Not to mention, bragging rights as

 Oregon's Adventure Coast's best crab cake baker!
-Each baker was asked to craft a crab-themed cake to represent \*\*Oregon’s Adventure \*\***Coast: Coos Bay, North Bend, Charleston**, and document the process and the finished product.&nbsp;
+Each baker was asked to craft a crab-themed cake to represent **Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston,** and document the process and the finished product.&nbsp;

 The response was overwhelming!
 After dozens of entries featuring incredible and creative cakes, six judges had the nearly impossible task of selecting the winners in three categories: Professional, Amateur Adults, Amateur Kids.
 Each cake was judged for its creativity, ability to incorporate the theme, crab imagery and coastal style.&nbsp;